 Proposals, including but not limited to ideas already circulating, could be mapped into the template and submitted to the faculty leadership (or the committee) in preparation for the Senate's discussion.
-(The ad hoc committee expects to advance at least two Civics implementation proposals itself, which will include variations on two of the four conceptual models usefully posted by OGE.)
+(The ad hoc committee expects to advance two Civics implementation proposals itself, which are variations on two of the four conceptual models usefully posted by OGE.)
 Other stakeholders could submit their own proposals, inside or outside the framework provided by OGE.

 III.
-Suggested procedural checklist for changes to the General Education program, including Civics implementation
+Suggested procedural checklist for changes to the Geneal Education program, including Civics implementation